How to get the best out of your virtual agency

 Time to read: 2 minutes

-Respecting my time.
-If I say I don’t work Friday afternoons and weekends, although i may make the odd exception, don’t expect me to be free to work as a matter of course.
-Similarly, if I am set to work for you, say, Mondays and Wednesdays, then if you need to change the day please give me lead time.
-In return I’ll only change our fixed days if it’s impossible not to, and I’ll give you as much lead time as I possibly can.
+If I say I don’t work Friday afternoons and weekends (I may make the odd exception), don’t expect me to be free to work.
+Similarly, if I am set to work for you, say, Mondays and Wednesdays, and you need to change the day, please give me a lead time.
+In return, I’ll only change our fixed days if absolutely necessary and give you as much lead time as possible.

-Paying on time, and at the agreed rate.
 It should be unnecessary to make this point, but sadly it’s not.
-Renegotiating rates downwards during a contract or paying late are simply not on.
+Renegotiating rates downwards during a contract or paying late is simply not on.
 Freelancers are working for a living.
 They are not volunteers.
-Trust me, you’ll soon get called out, word will get around.
-In exchange for paying on time I will deliver on time.
+You’ll soon get called out, and word will get around.
+In exchange for paying on time, I will deliver on time.
 And if there’s a chance I’ll be unable to do that, I’ll let you know well in advance.

 Why engage with Industry Analysts?